Find Minnesota Public Records: Free State Database Searches

 • The arrest history of an offender is also considered to be out of bounds to the public

 Criminal records in the state are maintained by the Minnesota Bureau of Criminal Apprehension (BCA) and a search will be conducted through them.
-However, our resource on Montana criminal and arrest records provides even more agencies and places to check along with arrest logs for every county.
+Anyone can look up details of past and current warrants, arrests, convictions, and sentencing details in Minnesota.

 Personal